KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_5_creating_a_service_&_fetching_data.md

 You won't be adding any tests tonight, so you can ignore the _quiz.service.spec.ts_ file.
   {% endhint %}

-2. We're going to use an **HTTPClient Module** that Angular provides, but we need to tell Angular that we want to use it.
+2. You'll use an **HTTPClient Module** that Angular provides, but you need to tell Angular that you want to use it.
 In Atom, open the _app.module.ts_ file.

-  1. Below the `import {NgModule} from '@angular/core';`, add a new line & type:
+  1. Add a new blank line below the `import {NgModule} from '@angular/core';` line & type:
   `import { HttpClientModule } from '@angular/common/http';`

   2. In the same file, look for `imports` section within the parameters passed to `@NgModule`.
-Add a comma after `BrowserModule` & add a new line.
+Add a comma after `AppRoutingModule` & add a new line.
 On this new line, type: `HttpClientModule`

 2. In Atom, open the _src/app/quiz/quiz.service.ts_ file.

-    We need to import a method from the **HttpClientModule** and our **Question** model.
+    You'll need to import a method from the **HttpClientModule** and your **Question** model.

     1. Place your cursor at the end of the first line of the file that reads `import { Injectable } from '@angular/core';` and press return.